 - Any SINP job application approvals.

 - Labour Market Impact Assessments from the federal government.

 - Any work permit information from the federal government pertaining to foreign workers the employer hired.

 Penalties under FWRISA

-Employers are subject to audit to ensure compliance with the FWRISA and to investigation if complaints are made of possible FWRISA violations.
+Employers are subject to audits and investigations to ensure compliance with the FWRISA.

 Employers may face a number of penalties if it is proven they have violated any provisions of FWRISA.
 Examples of violations include:

 Such employers may be asked to compensate the foreign worker.
 Other penalties for violation of FWRISA include:

 - Suspension or termination of the employer's registration.
 Such employers will not be able to hire additional foreign workers through the SINP or federal immigration streams; and

 - A fine of up to $50,000 for an individual, and $100,000 for a corporation, or in extreme cases, receive up to one year in prison.